Research and innovation

 Our commitment to research

-Our commitment to developing new knowledge, methods and techniques through research and clinical innovation has continued to influence the evidence-base and clinical practice.
-In some cases this influence has been international, including;
+Our commitment to developing new knowledge, methods and techniques through research and clinical innovation has continued to influence the evidence-base and clinical practice around mental health and wellbeing.
+In some cases this influence has been international, including:

 In recent years we have developed strong relationships with other research organisations.
 Most of our current research is undertaken in collaboration with university partners, especially University College London, the University of Essex and the University of East London.